Navigation auf uzh.ch

 At the beginning of the course, we will provide an introduction to GWAS and a brief introduction to the computer languages used such as python, R and Perl.
 Then, we will introduce the principles of genetic mapping of target genes and the genetic and statistical background on which GWAS are based.
 The course has a strong practical component, and students will gain experience analyzing real data on the computer.
 At the end of the course, students will be able to interpret GWAS results and carry out their own analyses with their own data.
 We will also discuss basic concepts (and challenges) in population genetics and genomics.

-The URPP Evolution teaching efforts aim at allowing PhD students to become researchers with a comprehensive understanding of the fields of evolutionary biology, genomics, bioinformatics, population genetics, and ecology.
+The URPP Evolution teaching efforts aimed at allowing PhD students to become researchers with a comprehensive understanding of the fields of evolutionary biology, genomics, bioinformatics, population genetics, and ecology.